 Muscles may move without the person meaning them to.
 For example, tiny muscle twitches (fasciculations) indicate nerve damage to that muscle.
-Other possible involuntary movements are rhythmic movements of a body part (tremor), twitches (tics), sudden flinging of a limb (hemiballismus), quick fidgety movements (chorea), or snake-like writhing (athetosis).
-All of these movements suggest damage in areas of the brain (called basal ganglia) that control motor coordination.
+Other possible involuntary movements are tremor, twitches (tics), sudden flinging of a limb (hemiballismus), quick fidgety movements (chorea), or snake-like writhing (athetosis).
+All of these movements suggest damage in the areas of the brain (called basal ganglia) that control motor coordination.

 Doctors test muscle strength by asking the person to push or pull against resistance or to do maneuvers that require strength, such as walking on the heels and tiptoes or rising from a chair.
 Sometimes weakness is evident when a person uses one limb more than another (for example, when swinging the arms while walking or when holding the arms up with the eyes closed).
-Weakness that affects the muscles of the upper arms and legs more than the hands and feet may indicate a disorder that affects all of the muscles (myopathy).
-Myopathies tend to affect the largest muscles first.
-The person may have difficulty combing hair or climbing stairs.
+Knowing which body parts are weak (the pattern of weakness) can help doctors identify what the problem is, as in the following cases:

 Sensory nerves carry information from the body to the brain about such things as touch, pain, heat, cold, vibration, the position of body parts, and the shape of objects.
 Abnormal sensations or reduced perception of sensations may indicate damage to a sensory nerve, the spinal cord, or certain parts of the brain.
 Information from specific areas on the body's surface, called dermatomes (see Spinal Cord Disorders: Dermatomes), is carried to a specific location (level) in the spinal cord, then to the brain.
 Thus, doctors may be able to pinpoint the specific level of damage to the spinal cord by identifying the areas where sensation is abnormal or lost.